gpmurray/academic-kickstart/content/home/featured.md

 Overall, I find criminal politicians underperform in office.
 To provide an alternative explanation for their electability, I draw on semi-structured interviews from 12 months of fieldwork.
 I argue that criminal politicians’ access to money, muscle, and networks provides a comparative advantage in personalized constituency service that voters prioritize over local public goods.
-My dissertation represents the first study of how criminally accused politicians fare in relaying state resources to their constituents and helps clarify a puzzling and troubling trend in Indian politics.
-At the same time, I contribute to our understanding of clientelism, the delivery of anti-poverty programs, and why violent politicians win elections.

 For a more detailed summary of my dissertation work, please see here.